Author's Guide

 Wells A, 1999.
 Exploring the development of the independent, electronic, scholarly journal.
 Master's Thesis, The University of Sheffield.

-14. Illustrations, graphs, photographs will be named as Figures; identified by Arabic numerals like Fig. 1, Fig. 2, etc....
-The figures are supplied as digitized in .JPG or .JPEG or.JPEG or .TIF or.TIFF with at least 300 dpi.
+23. Illustrations, graphs, and photographs will be named as Figures; identified by Arabic numerals like Fig. 1, Fig. 2, etc....
+The figures are supplied as digitized in .JPG, .JPEG, .TIF, or .TIFF with at least 300 dpi.

-15. Tables must be identified by Arabic numerals like Table 1, Table 2, etc... and must not exceed one page (A4 size) and be arranged after the reference section, however, must be separated.
+24. Tables must be identified by Arabic numerals like Table 1, Table 2, etc, and must not exceed one page (A4 size) and be arranged after the reference section; however, they must be separated.

-18. Articles that are not recommended for publication will be archived, however, authors will be notified why the paper was not approved.
+27. Articles that are not recommended for publication will be archived; however, authors will be notified why the paper was not approved.

-21. Changes to authorship: Authors are expected to carefully consider the list and order of authors before submitting their manuscript.
+28. Changes to authorship: Authors are expected to carefully consider the list and order of authors before submitting their manuscript.
 The management of "Agrobiological Records" will stick to the original list and order of authors provided at the time of submission.
-However, if it is deemed necessary, request of such change be addressed to the Editor by the corresponding author along with following information i) the reason for the addition/deletion in author list or re-arrangement in the list of authors, and ii) written confirmation (e-mail, letter) from all authors that they agree with the addition, removal or rearrangement.
-In the case of addition or removal of authors, this includes confirmation from the author being added or removed.
-Only in exceptional circumstances the Editor will consider the addition, deletion or rearrangement of authors after the manuscript has been accepted.
+However, if it is deemed necessary, requests of such change should be addressed to the Editor by the corresponding author along with following information i) the reason for the addition/deletion in author list or re-arrangement in the list of authors, and ii) written confirmation (e-mail, letter) from all authors that they agree with the addition, removal or rearrangement.
+In the case of the addition or removal of authors, this includes confirmation from the author being added or removed.
+Only in exceptional circumstances will the Editor consider the addition, deletion, or rearrangement of authors after the manuscript has been accepted.

-23. No reprints will be supplied to the authors.
-All articles are published with Open Access, hence freely available on the website (agrobiologicalrecords.com), thus, can be downloaded without any cost.
+30. No reprints will be supplied to the authors.
+All articles are published with Open Access and are therefore freely available on the website (agrobiologicalrecords.com), allowing for download without any cost.

-1. The Management of the Agrobiological Records strongly believes in Open Access Policy, therefore, after publication, all contents are open for everybody without any cost.
-However, each accepted manuscript is levied publication charges @ US$ 200.
-These publication charges are meager to cover the cost of web hosting and maintenance, peer review, administration and management, professional production of articles, and dissemination of published papers to various corners in addition to other publishing functions.
+1. The Management of the Agrobiological Records strongly believes in the Open Access Policy; therefore, after publication, all contents are open to everybody without any cost.
+However, each accepted manuscript is subject to article publication charges (APCs) of US$300.
+These publication charges are modest, covering the costs of web hosting and maintenance, peer review, administration and management, professional article production, and the dissemination of published papers to various audiences, as well as other publishing functions.

 Library Use